wadegroux/United-States-Accident-Analysis-Project/README.md

 - Moosavi, Sobhan, et al. "A Countrywide Traffic Accident Dataset," 2019.
 - Moosavi, Sobhan, et al. "Accident Risk Prediction based on Heterogeneous Sparse Data: New Dataset and Insights."

-# Data Cleaning: Checking for Missing Values
+# Data Exploration: Checking for Missing Values

 ## Overview
 This section outlines the process of checking for missing values in the dataset ('us_accidents_data') using dynamic SQL.
 Identifying missing values is a crucial step in ensuring the integrity and completeness of the dataset.